Rat on city subway platform

 Anyone who’s ever spent time in a major city knows the frustration of living amongst rodents.
 They’re in the subways, they’re in the sewers, they’re in the alleyways and in the trash.
 They’re everywhere.
-But who has it worst?
+But which U.S. cities are dealing with the worst of it?

-Every year, both Orkin and Terminix release data on the number of rodent-related services they’ve completed to give a general idea of the most rodent-infested cities in America.
-While their rankings differ slightly, the top of the lists are unsurprising, with the country’s largest metropolitan areas leading the way.
+Every year, pest control giants Orkin and Terminix release data on the number of rodent-related services they’ve completed — offering a reliable look at the rattiest cities in America.
+While the rankings vary slightly between the two, one thing is clear: the biggest rodent problems tend to strike the country’s largest urban centers.

 1. New York City